Attempting perfect hypergraphs

-Seeking hypergraph analogs of perfect graphs fits the ‘high-dimensional combinatorics’ programme of Linial \cite{Lin08,Lin18}.
 Our concluding Section \ref {s:o} discusses other related notions of perfectness and possible connections.
 We note that a different notion of perfectness for hypergraphs was pioneered by Voloshin \cite {Vol95,Vol02} and further studied by Bujt\'as and Tuza \cite {BujTuz09}.
+Seeking hypergraph analogs of perfect graphs fits the ‘high-dimensional combinatorics’ programme of Linial \cite{Lin08,Lin18}.